-In the 2018 Yearbook, NIEER again attempts to provide a more accurate estimate of unduplicated enrollments, whether in state preschool, Head Start, special education, or other settings, through a series of calculations.
+In the 2020 Yearbook, NIEER again attempts to provide a more accurate estimate of unduplicated enrollments, whether in state preschool, Head Start, special education, or other settings, through a series of calculations.
 Because many children who are counted in special education enrollments are also enrolled in state preschool or Head Start programs, it is important to ensure that those children are not counted twice.
-Forty-two states and the District of Columbia reported including children in special education in their state preschool enrollment figures, while two states and Guam do not include these children in their enrollment count.
-Thirty-one of the 40 states and the District of Columbia were able to provide the number of children in special education who were also counted in their enrollment; another four multi-program states provided breakdown for some, but not all, programs.
+Forty-three states and the District of Columbia reported including children in special education in their state preschool enrollment figures, while one state and Guam do not include these children in their enrollment count.
+Thirty-four of the 43 states and the District of Columbia were able to provide the number of children in special education who were also counted in their enrollment; another four multi-program states provided breakdown for some, but not all, programs.
 Those children were subtracted from the special education enrollment figure for the state, but remain in the state preschool enrollment figure in the enrollment pie charts and when calculating total enrollment across both programs.
-The remaining seven states were unable to report special education enrollment numbers, and, therefore, estimates were used based on the average percent of special education students in state preschool and enrollment numbers for each program.
-Information from the PIR regarding special education students were used for two Head Start programs (See Table 4).
+The remaining six states were unable to report special education enrollment numbers, and, therefore, estimates were used based on the average percent of special education students in state preschool and enrollment numbers for each program.
+Information from the PIR regarding special education students was used for three Head Start programs (See Table 4).

-Three- and four-year-olds enrolled in Head Start with an IEP or IFSP, as reported in the 2016-2017 PIR, were also removed from the special enrollment total used in the enrollment pie charts.
+Three- and 4-year-olds enrolled in Head Start with an IEP or IFSP, as reported in the 2018-2019 PIR, were also removed from the special enrollment total used in the enrollment pie charts.
 As the PIR does not report a breakdown of special education students by age, estimates were based on total special education enrollment and the percentage of all Head Start enrollees who were 3 or 4 years old.
-Three-year-olds enrolled in Early Head Start programs were not included in this estimate.
+3-year-olds enrolled in Early Head Start programs were not included in this estimate.
+The 2018-2019 PIR was used again because the PIR was not collected in 2019-2020.

 Beginning with the 2014-2015 Yearbook, 3- and 4-year-olds who were enrolled in both Head Start and state preschool were removed from the Head Start enrollment total used in the enrollment pie charts.
-In 2017-2018, 24 programs were able to report information on the number of children enrolled in state preschool who were also enrolled in Head Start.
+In 2019-2020, 26 programs were able to report information on the number of children enrolled in state preschool who were also enrolled in Head Start.
 These children were subtracted from the total Head Start number but remain in the state preschool enrollment number for the enrollment pie charts and when calculating total enrollment across both programs.
 Thirteen programs reported that children were dually enrolled in Head Start and state preschool but could not report the number of children.
+And ten programs reported that it was unknown if children were dually enrolled.
 In these states, the number of children in state preschool and Head Start may be an overestimate.